AppColony/slate/source/includes/api/v2/locations/_upsert.md

 ✓ = Required &nbsp; ○ = Optional &nbsp; ✗ = Cannot be changed

 Properties such as `time_zone` are required for creation but cannot be changed during an update.
-An UPSERT will allow passing the **same** value for `time_zone` but result in an HTTP 422 if the value is changed.
+An UPSERT will allow passing the **same** value for `time_zone` but result in an HTTP 422 if the value has changed.